We Tested 50 UK Websites Across 6 AI Platforms

 - Multiple H1s competing on the same page

-The H1 is the single strongest on-page signal for what a page is about.
-When it's vague, missing, or duplicated, AI platforms have to guess — and guessing means lower confidence and fewer citations.
+The H1 is the strongest on-page signal for what a page covers.
+When it is vague, missing, or duplicated, AI platforms guess.
+Guessing means lower confidence and fewer citations.

-The fix is straightforward: make your homepage H1 a clear, entity-rich statement.
-"Award-Winning Accounting Firm in Leeds" is infinitely better than "Welcome to Smith & Partners."
+The fix is simple.
+Make your homepage H1 a clear, entity-rich statement.
+"Award-Winning Accounting Firm in Leeds" beats "Welcome to Smith & Partners" every time.
 See our H1 clarity gap statistics for the full data.

 The schema gap

-Schema markup provides machine-readable entity signals that AI platforms use to verify and understand your business.
-The gaps we found are severe:
+Schema markup gives AI platforms machine-readable signals to verify and understand your business.
+The gaps we found are large:

 | Schema type | Sites with it | Why it matters for AI |